anakadote/ImageManager/readme.md

 ## Usage

-This package is accessible via a Laravel Facade so to use simply call the getImagePath() method on the Facade:
+This package is accessible via a Laravel Facade so to use simply call its methods on the Facade "ImageManager".

+### getImagePath($filename, $width, $height, $mode, $quality=90)

+Resize or crop an image and get the newly generated image's web path.

 ```php
 <img src="{{ ImageManager::getImagePath($image->filename, 250, 200, 'crop') }}" alt="">